YannickRobin/easy-gradle-plugin/README.md

   # Value of easy.apiKey property configured in SAP Commerce Cloud (by default, this is 123456)
   sap.commerce.easy.api.key = 123456

-  # Path to the hybris home directory on your computer to add SAP Commerce Cloud libraries to your extension
-  commercePlatformHome=<SAP COMMERCE HOME>
   ```

 ## Configure your local Easy Repository